bkloppenborg/oifits-sim/README.md

 If you use this software as part of a scientific publication, please cite the following work:

-Kloppenborg, B.; Baron, F. (2012) "oifits-sim: an OIFITS-simulator" (Version X).
-Available from https://github.com/bkloppenborg/oifits-sim.
+Kloppenborg, B.; Baron, F. (2012) "oifits-sim: an OIFITS-simulator" (Version 2).
+Available from https://github.com/fabiebaron/oifits-sim.